Year Joined MKLM: 2016

 Filo decided to leave Leer y Escribir so that she could focus all of her attention on the foundation she and her husband, Joe, created.
 The Foundation for Social Justice promotes social inclusion for children and youth with intellectual, physical, visual, auditory, mental, and multiple disabilities.
 Filo and Joe currently work with a team of three Bolivians to support two communities outside of the city of Cochabamba.
 The foundation utilizes the methods of community-based rehabilitation as outlined by the World Health Organization.
-Filo serves as executive director of the foundation, coordinating and planning workshops for the beneficiaries and community members involved in the program.
+Filo serves as operational coordinator of the foundation, coordinating and planning workshops for the beneficiaries and community members involved in the program.
 She also works directly with the beneficiaries and their schools on visits to these rural areas.

 This project is supporting approximately 200 children and youth with disabilities, improving the daily quality of life in their homes, schools, and communities.
 Working with government leaders, teachers, and health promoters, the foundation empowers the community surrounding these individuals to create a context in which they can thrive and grow, utilizing all of their abilities and gifts.

 Filo feels that the Maryknoll Lay Missioner family has enabled her to realize her call to be a missioner.
 Despite the challenges inherent in living out the csall to mission on a daily basis, she is thrilled to be involved in the daily work of the MKLM community.
 She is hopeful that the Foundation will be able to support not only the individuals they are currently serving, but also the community, as it creates an infrastructure to care for all of its members.